InteractiveAdvertisingBureau/openrtb/extensions/community_extensions/extended-content-ids.md

 1. The publisher includes a content ID (and the source of that ID) in its request to the exchange for ad fill.
-This will be a content ID previously assigned by the metadata aggregator.
+This will be a content ID previously assigned by the content data platform.
 2. The exchange includes this in the bid request to the DSP.
 3. The DSP queries its contextual vendor with this.
 4. The contextual vendor requests the metadata from the content data platform.